SignWriting

 Sutton SignWriting, or simply SignWriting, is a writing system for sign languages.
-It can be used to write any sign language, including American Sign Language, Brazilian Sign Language, Tunisian Sign Language, and many others.
+It can be used to write any sign language.

 SignWriting is the only international writing system for sign languages.
 It has been used to publish young adult fiction, translate the Bible, caption YouTube videos, and study sign language literacy.

 The SignWriting system is visually iconic: its symbols depict the hands, face, and body of a signer.
 Unlike most writing systems, which are written linearly, the symbols of SignWriting are written two-dimensionally, to represent the signing space.

 SignWriting was invented in 1974 by Valerie Sutton, a ballet dancer who eight years earlier had developed a dance notation named Sutton DanceWriting.
 The current standardized form of SignWriting is known as the International Sign Writing Alphabet (ISWA).

 History

 Sutton originally created SignWriting in Denmark in the fall of 1974, at the request of professor Lars von der Lieth and others on his research team in the Audiology Research Group at the University of Copenhagen.

 Sutton was asked to work on a research project, transcribing the gestures made by Danish hearing and Deaf people while they speak or sign.
 The project, part of a dissertation by Jan Enggaard Pedersen, showed that Danish Sign Language was a rich language, while the gestures of hearing people were unconnected with language.

 Sutton's experience transcribing Danish sign language inspired her to work with Deaf people worldwide, helping them to write their own sign languages.
 She named the new writing system “SignWriting”.

 SignWriting has since been used to write the sign languages of 40 countries.
 However, it is not clear how widespread its use is in each country.

 Between 1986 and 1994 Sutton worked with a software developer to create SignWriter, a word processor for SignWriting which runs on MS-DOS computers.
 SignWriter included an integrated sign dictionary, and support for multiple languages and countries.

 In 1996, Antonio Carlos da Rocha Costa, a professor at the Pontifical Catholic University of Rio Grande do Sul (PUCRS), discovered SignWriter and introduced it to his colleagues, beginning Brazil's institutional use of SignWriting.

 In 2001, SignWriting was used in a Brazilian Sign Language dictionary containing more than 9,500 signs, which was published by the University of São Paulo.